Share a Virtual Network to Join Instances from the Same Resource Group

 To delete the database’s public IP address, select it from the list of resources in the Resource Group panel:

 On the resulting page, click “Dissociate”, and then “Delete”:

 Now you should be able to access your application by entering its public IP address in a browser:

 Step 3: Migrate the current WordPress database and specify the new database IP and credentials

 To use the new multi-tier database as the backend of the application, you must migrate the current WordPress database and specify the new IP and credentials of the remote database.

-Learn how to migrate the current bitnami_wordpress database to the new remote database by following the how to create a database backup and restore it sections.
+Learn how to migrate the current bitnami_wordpress database to the new remote database by following our guide.

 To specify the new database IP and credentials, change these values in the /opt/bitnami/apps/wordpress/htdocs//wp-config.php file.